-- Evaluating & interpreting audiometric test results - Assessing client history & hearing ability (through audiometric testing) - Selecting characteristics of hearing aids & evaluating them - Fitting a hearing aid & providing the instructions on care & use - Troubleshooting & evaluating hearing aids.
+- Evaluating & interpreting audiometric test results - Assessing client history and hearing ability (through audiometric testing) - Selecting characteristics of hearing aids & evaluating them - Fitting a hearing aid & providing the instructions on care & use - Troubleshooting and evaluating hearing aids.

 The practical exam is required by law to be administered at least twice a fiscal year.
-Typically, the Board administers the examination 3-4 times per year to accommodate applicants interested in entering the field.
+Typically, the Board administers the examination three to four times per year to accommodate applicants interested in entering the field.
 The practical exam includes some components of the written examination, but requires actual demonstration of the knowledge and techniques for using instruments and equipment necessary for the fitting and selling of hearing aids.

-OPES facilitates on-going examination development workshops where subject matter experts (licensed hearing aid dispensers and dispensing audiologists) review and update both the written and practical examinations.
-Approximately, every 5 years an occupational analysis and examination validation study is conducted by OPES, on behalf of the Board.
+OPES facilitates ongoing examination development workshops where subject matter experts (licensed hearing aid dispensers and dispensing audiologists) review and update both the written and practical examinations.
+Approximately every five years, an occupational analysis and examination validation study is conducted by OPES, on behalf of the Board.
 The most recent study was completed in 2012.